2020 Joint NDIA/AIA Industrial Security Webinar

 Mr. Lietzau served over three years as Deputy Assistant Secretary of Defense for Rule of Law and Detainee Policy and on several U.S. delegations negotiating multilateral treaties.
 A retired Marine Corps Colonel, he served 27 years as an infantry officer and then judge advocate, commanding at the company, battalion, and installation levels.
 An expert in international law, he also served as a prosecutor, defense counsel and judge and provided legal advice at a combatant command, the Joint Staff, the Office of the Secretary of Defense, and the National Security Council.

-Mr. Lietzau received a Bachelor of Science from the United States Naval Academy and his Juris Doctorate from Yale Law School.
-He also holds an LL.M. from the U.S. Army Judge Advocate General’s School, and a Master of Science in National Security Studies from the National War College.
+He earned his Bachelor of Science from the United States Naval Academy and his Juris Doctorate from Yale Law School.
+He also holds an LL.M. from the U.S. Army Judge Advocate General’s School, and an M.S. in National Security Studies from the National War College.